Geometry of Quantum Logic Gates: Phasor Representation of Quantum Gates

-\begin{itemize}[left=0pt] \item \textbf{Pauli gates as Hamiltonian flows}: Each Pauli operator generates a Hamiltonian flow on the toroidal phase space $\mathbb{T}^{2N}$, governed by the symplectic form induced by the homogeneity constraint.
-Specifically, the torus $\mathbb{T}^{2N}$ carries a natural symplectic structure $\omega = \sum_{j=1}^N d\phi_{a_j} \wedge d\phi_{b_j}$, under which any real-valued function $H(\boldsymbol{\phi})$ defines a Hamiltonian vector field $X_H$ via $\iota_{X_H} \omega = dH$.
-The Pauli operators correspond to linear Hamiltonians:
+Each Pauli operator generates a Hamiltonian flow on the toroidal phase space $\mathbb{T}^{2N}$, governed by the symplectic form in Eq.~(\ref{eq:symplectic_form}).
+The Pauli operators correspond to specific Hamiltonian functions: \begin{itemize}[left=0pt] \item \textbf{$Z_j$ gate (Phase rotation):} The Hamiltonian is $H_{Z_j} = \phi_{a_j} - \phi_{b_j} = \Delta\phi_j$.
+From Eq.~(\ref{eq:hamiltons_equations}), the equations of motion are: